HONOR Magic 6 Pro: The best AI camera smartphone

 Design and Display

-Tracing back through the Honor Magic series lineage, the Magic 6 Pro proudly carries forward the family's trademark features: a prominent camera setup at the top of its rear and a quad-curved display upfront.
+Tracing back through the Honor Magic series lineage, the HONOR Magic6 Pro proudly carries forward the family's trademark features: a prominent camera setup at the top of its rear and a quad-curved display upfront.
 Yet, Honor has taken strides to enhance the device's aesthetic and ergonomic appeal significantly.

 Featuring the HONOR NanoCrystal Shield, the HONOR Magic6 Pro boasts exceptional durability and stability.
 Verified by SGS's 5 Star Overall Glass Drop Resistance Ability certification in multiple scenarios, the display employs advanced materials with 50 per cent improvement in crystal density, which enhances its shock absorption capabilities by up to 10 times, ensuring utmost durability to withstands accidental drops.